Patrick Wisdom Player Props: Cubs vs. Mets

 Patrick Wisdom At The Plate

-- Among qualified hitters in baseball, his batting average ranks 138th, his on-base percentage ranks 105th, and he is 13th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 143rd in batting average, 117th in on-base percentage, and 16th in slugging.

+- In 50.0% of his 42 games this season, Wisdom has picked up at least one hit.
+He's also had eight multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.